oscarguindzberg/copilot-playground-sample1/README.md

 # Task Manager (Accessible & Responsive)

-This is a simple, accessible task manager web app with the following features:
+This is a simple, accessible task manager web app with the following features (now using a light color palette):

 - Add tasks
 - Mark tasks complete